vega/vega-lite/.github/ISSUE_TEMPLATE.md

 Please:
 - [ ] Check for duplicate issues.
+If there are more than one requests, please file multiple issues (not one issue) so they are easier to track.
 - [ ] Describe how to reproduce the bug / the goal of the feature request.
 - [ ] Use the latest versions of Vega and Vega-Lite.
 - [ ] Provide an example spec in JSON and, if applicable, screenshots, GIF videos (e.g. using [LICEcap](https://www.cockos.com/licecap/)), or working example (e.g. based on [this Block](https://bl.ocks.org/domoritz/455e1c7872c4b38a58b90df0c3d7b1b9)).
 - [ ] Please ensure all code snippets and error messages are formatted in appropriate code blocks.
 See [Creating and highlighting code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/).